natalia-buzkova/english-for-designers/05-storytelling/index.md

 The main characteristic of this attachment is having difficulty building meaningful relationships due to fear of intimacy, even during childhood, when child shows no preference between primary caregiver and a complete stranger.
 Having a strong sense of independence, they feel threatened when someone tries to get close to them.

-If you have avoidant attachment style:
+If you have avoidant attachment style, you might:
-- you might dismiss others easily
+- dismiss others easily
 - have difficulty trusting others
 - avoid both physical and emotional intimacy
 - have commitment issues